MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 ## General Rules

-* The use of external tools that modify the game in any way, shape, or form are forbidden.
+* The use of external tools that modify the game in any way, shape, or form is forbidden.
-* The as of now Android-exclusive 1.2.6.* duping glitch is banned from all categories unless explicitely stated otherwise.
+* The, as of now, Mobile-exclusive 1.2.6.* duping glitch is banned from all categories unless explicitly stated otherwise.
 * In-game commands must not be executed during the run.
 	- This includes glitch runs, where runners often attempt to use the command glitch.
 The command glitch is forbidden as it violates this rule.
 * The editing of any world settings after world creation is strictly forbidden.
-	- This includes changing gamemodes.
+	- This includes changing game modes.
 * Reloading the world (quitting and loading the same world again) always puts the run into the glitched category.
 * While we do promote ingenuity and creativity from runners, do not attempt to be cheeky in regards to the rules.
 Exploiting loopholes in the rules that were clearly not intended to be exploited may result in your run being rejected.
-	- If you do find a loophole, we ask you point it out to a moderator instead.
+	- If you do find a loophole, we ask that you point it out to a moderator instead.

 ## Submission Rules

 * Runners are permitted to run on any version of the game that they would like.
 	- Certain Individual Level categories may require that you run on a specific version or range of versions.
-	- Full game runs performed on beta versions of the game must be submit to the beta category on our category extensions.
+	- Full game runs performed on beta versions of the game must be submitted to the beta category on our category extensions.
-	- Beta versions of the game are not permitted for individual level runs.
+	- Beta versions of the game are not permitted for Individual Level runs.
-* If you submit a video significantly longer than the duration of the run, specify timestamps of the runs beginning and end in the submission description.
+* If you submit a video significantly longer than the duration of the run, specify timestamps of the run's beginning and end in the submission description.
-	- This is not a required rule, however it is strongly recommend as it saves the moderators a lot of time when verifying.
+	- This is not a required rule; however, it is strongly recommended as it saves the moderators a lot of time when verifying.
-	- If the queue is long enough your run may be rejected with a message requesting you resubmit with timestamps.
+	- If the queue is long enough, your run may be rejected with a message requesting you resubmit with timestamps.
 * Top runners must be prepared to send extra evidence for their runs, which may
 include: